If someone gets away scot-free, that means they got away freely from punishment or harm.

-Example: There was a house in our neighborhood that caught on fire in the middle of the night.
-We were worried about the people who lived there because we had no idea if they survived or not.
-Later on, however, we were informed that they got away scot-free.
+Example: Last night, a house in our neighborhood caught on fire.
+We were worried about the people living there because we didn’t know if they survived.
+However, later we were informed that everyone got away scot-free.

-In other words, the people whose house caught on fire escaped without harm.
+(In other words, the people in the burning house escaped without harm.)

-What’s a scot, you ask?
-Well, according to Robert Hendrickson’s The Facts On File Encyclopedia of Word and Phrase Origins, a scot “was a municipal tax in 12th-century England.”
-Hence, if someone were to avoid paying their taxes, they were getting away “scot-free.”
-Or in other words, they were getting away tax-free.
-Eventually, this phrase went on to describe, not just the avoidance of taxes, but people who avoided any sort of punishment or precarious situation, slipping away without harm.
+The origin of the phrase ‘scot-free’ is believed to be from somewhere in the 12th century.
+You might ask: ‘What is a scot?’
+According to Robert Hendrickson’s The Facts On File Encyclopedia of Word and Phrase Origins, a scot “was a municipal tax in 12th-century England.”
+Hence, if someone were to avoid paying their taxes, they were getting away scot-free.
+In other words, they were getting away tax-free.
+Eventually, this phrase went on to describe, not just the avoidance of taxes, but people who avoided any sort of punishment or precarious situation; they get away freely, without harm.

-This term is quite old.
+So how old is this term?
+Quite old.
 It makes an early appearance in Robert Green’s “Pandosoto” or “Dotastus and Fawnia,” first published in the year 1588.
-This popular expression is found within:
+This popular expression is found within this work: